xavier-rodet/typescript-clean-architecture/README.md

 - Make debugging working correctly (breakpoint should lead us to .ts instead of .js) : https://www.npmjs.com/package/source-map-support ? (or not, it seems OK)
 - Write full [PyramidTest](https://martinfowler.com/bliki/TestPyramid.html)
 - switch from [kubemq-node](https://github.com/kubemq-io/kubemq-node) to [kubemq-js](https://github.com/kubemq-io/kubemq-js) library
-- An `@interfaces/adapters/web` which handles is own controllers/views to demonstrate an even better Clean Architecture (unlike our API which is married to TSOA annotations)
+- Add an `@interfaces/adapters/web` which handles is own controllers/views to demonstrate an even better Clean Architecture (unlike our API which is married to TSOA annotations)